What is Automation Testing?

 - Once you are sure to move to automation from manual testing to Project, the Selection of test tools is the foremost and hence one of the most important tasks towards automation.

-- There are some points that need to be kept in mind before the selection of any test tool like will the tool supports the language in which your test scripts are written?
-Will the tool provides enhanced reporting facility?
+- There are some points that need to be kept in mind before the selection of any test tool, like will the tool supports the language in which your test scripts are written?
+Will the tool provides an enhanced reporting facility?
 Does the tool work on various platforms like mobile, web, desktop (if an application works on all)?

 2. Defining the scope of Automation

 Secondly, it is important to define the scope of automation in a particular project.
-Defining a scope basically means the selection of test cases that need to be automated and the scope to which application can support the automation of test cases.
+Defining a scope basically means the selection of test cases that need to be automated and the scope to which the application can support the automation of test cases.

 Generally, the scenarios which define the scope of automation are as follows:

 - Repetitive test cases that do not need any change in every release.